Apple Parental Controls (iPhones and Other Apple Devices)

 • From the Screen Time menu, tap "Downtime"

-• Tap "Turn on Downtime Until Tomorrow" to immediately turn off your child's access to the device
+• Tap “Turn on Downtime Until Tomorrow” to immediately turn off access

-• Slide "Scheduled" to green to set up a regular schedule for device access
+• Slide “Scheduled” to on (green) to set up a regular schedule for device access

 • Slide "Block at Downtime" to green